Fedora Nvidia Driver Install Guide

 01:00.0 VGA compatible controller [0300]: nVidia Corporation NV34 [GeForce FX 5200] [10de:0322] (rev a1)

 Note: It is very important to know which driver your hardware requires.
-Typically many users will have newer hardware and not have to worry about this issue.
+Typically many users will have newer hardware and NOT have to worry about this issue.
 However users with older hardware who install a newer driver may have non functional X-servers.

 There are 2 common ways of installing a driver for Nvidia hardware.
 Both methods will work and install the driver, however each has advantages and disadvantages.

 The disadvantage of this method is that the installer is the only application that tracks the modification of the system.
-If you are using a distribution that uses packag management (i.e. RPM's for Fedora) then the installer may interfere with your package manager and cause problems when you add/remove some RPM's.
+If you are using a distribution that uses packag management (i.e. RPM's for Fedora) then the installer may interfere with your package manager and cause problems when you add/remove other software.
 The most critical problem with this method is that since each install depends on a specific kernel version, if you update and boot into a new kernel the driver will not load.
 You must manually re-install the driver from the command line since the X-server will not load.

 The Nvidia Installer can be extracted and reconfigured into an installable package which is specific to the distribution (RPM, DEB, etc.).
 Since Fedora uses RPM the driver would be an RPM package(s).
 The recommended 3rd Party Repository for the Nvidia driver with Fedora is RPMFusion.